appserver-io/appserver/_posts/2014-12-30-persistence-container-basics.md

 Other than `Session Beans`, you MUST not invoke `Message Beans` over a proxy, but as receiver of the messages you can send.
 The messages are not directly sent to a `Message Bean` instead they are sent to a `Message Broker`.
 The `Message Broker` adds them to a queue until a worker, what will be separate thread, collects and processes it.

-> Using `Message Beans` enables you to process long running processes `asynchronously`, because you don't have to wait for an answer after sending a message to the `Message Broker`.
+> Using `Message Beans` enables you to execute long running processes `asynchronously`, because you don't have to wait for an answer after sending a message to the `Message Broker`.

 #### Lifecycle Callbacks

 `Lifecycle Callbacks` enables a developer to declare callback methods depending on the `Beans` lifecycle.
-Actually we only deploy a `post-construct` and `pre-destroy` callback. `Lifecycle Callbacks` can be configured either by annotations or the XML configuration.
+Actually we only support `post-construct` and `pre-destroy` callbacks. `Lifecycle Callbacks` can be configured either by annotations or the XML configuration.
 Declaring `Lifecycle Callbacks` by annotations is more intuitive, as you have to add the annotation directly to the method.
 Therfore we go with the annotations here.

+> Be aware, that `Lifecycle Callbacks` must be `public` and must NOT have any parameter.

 ##### Post Construct Callback

-A `Post Construct Callback` enables a developer to
+As `Beans` can also have a constructor,  lifecycle is controlled by the container and will never be accessed directly, a `Post Construct Callback` enables a developer to implement a method that works similar to a constructor.
+That method

 ##### Pre Destroy Callback